Mithlesh-Navlakhe/Flask-vs-FastAPI/README.md

 Flask does not provide validation on the data format which means the user can pass any type of data such as string or integer etc. (Alternatively, a validation script on the input data receive can be built into the script, but this will require additional effort)

 FastAPI allows developers to declare additional criteria and validation on the parameter received.

-# Error Messages Display:

-The error messages display in Flask are HTML pages by default where else in FastAPI the error messages displayed are in JSON format.

 # Asynchronous Tasks: